Skip to content

 Do the same with spark plugs if the coil swap did not identify the cause.

 Step 3: For random misfires (P0300), check shared systems.
 Start with fuel trim data.
 High positive fuel trims (above +10%) suggest a lean condition causing misfires.
-Check for vacuum leaks, clean or test the MAF sensor, and test fuel pressure.
+Check for vacuum leaks first.
+Then clean or test the MAF sensor.
+Test fuel pressure if both come back clean.
 Step 4: Check spark plug condition.
 Remove the spark plug from the misfiring cylinder and inspect it.
 A wet, fuel-soaked plug suggests a rich condition or injector leak.
 A white, blistered plug suggests overheating or a lean condition.
 An oil-fouled plug suggests valve seal or ring wear.
 A normal plug with excessive electrode wear just needs replacement.
 Step 5: Listen and feel.
 A misfire caused by a vacuum leak often gets worse at idle and improves at higher RPM.
 A misfire caused by a bad coil is consistent at all RPMs.
 A misfire that only appears under heavy load suggests fuel delivery or compression issues.

 How much does a misfire cost to fix?